OPS-E2E-PPE/VBA-Docs/access/Concepts/Structured-Query-Language/where-clause-microsoft-access-sql.md

 ## Remarks

 The Access database engine selects the records that meet the conditions listed in the WHERE clause.
-If you do not specify a WHERE clause, your query returns all rows from the table.
+If you don't specify a WHERE clause, your query returns all rows from the table.
 If you specify more than one table in your query and you have not included a WHERE clause or a JOIN clause, your query generates a Cartesian product of the tables.

 WHERE is optional, but when included, follows FROM.
 For example, you can select all employees in the sales department (`WHERE Dept = 'Sales'`) or all customers between the ages of 18 and 30 () or all customers between the ages of 18 and 30 (`WHERE Age Between 18 And 30`).

-If you do not use a JOIN clause to perform SQL join operations on multiple tables, the resulting **Recordset** object will not be updatable.
+If you don't use a JOIN clause to perform SQL join operations on multiple tables, the resulting **Recordset** object will not be updatable.

 WHERE is similar to [HAVING](having-clause-microsoft-access-sql.md).
 WHERE determines which records are selected.
 Similarly, once records are grouped with [GROUP BY](group-by-clause-microsoft-access-sql.md), HAVING determines which records are displayed.

-Use the WHERE clause to eliminate records you do not want grouped by a GROUP BY clause.
+Use the WHERE clause to eliminate records you don't want grouped by a GROUP BY clause.

 Use various expressions to determine which records the SQL statement returns.
 For example, the following SQL statement selects all employees whose salaries are more than $21,000: